 Start by considering where they want to be in a certain time period (e.g. 5 years), then add where they are now.
 Students can collaborate and share ideas on what steps they might take to get there.

 You can draw the road map on the board and ask students to copy it, or provide them with a photocopied template.
 Some learners may wish to draw their future plans, while other may simply like to add their own words.
-As a follow up, you can ask them to present their plans or write about them.
+As a follow up, you can ask them to share their ideas with a partner, present their plans or write about them.

 You could also use this map to:

-How would you use the journey map with your classes?
-Share your ideas in the forum.
+How would you use the journey map?
+Share your ideas in the Facebook group.

 The container flipchart

 In Module 1: Build your Visual Vocabulary, we looked at containers.
 These are icons that we can use to give some white space for participants to complete a task or add their ideas.
 For example, in the Action Research Road Map, I’ve used a lightbuld as a container for ideas.